Thomé H. Fang and A. N.

 Attempting to define it, as one defines ‘water’ in terms of “H2O,” is guilty of

-committing what Whitehead calls the fallacy of perfect definition or perfect dictionary.
+committing what Whitehead calls the fallacy of perfect definition or perfect

-studying or memorizing a whole bunch of wisdom-definition stuffs!
+by studying or memorizing a whole bunch of wisdom-definition stuffs!

 In an